p4sstime/p4sstime/[Client Mods]/README.md

 Change the `tall` value to `0`.

 If you wish to change the positioning of any elements, [use this reference document](https://github.com/rbjaxter/budhud/wiki/Element-Positioning).\
-If you wish to change the font to a different one, [follow this guide](#change-the-font-for-pass-time-hud-labels-pt-hudeventlabels).\
+If you wish to change the font to a different one, [follow this guide](#change-the-font-for-pass-time-hud-labels-changing-labels).\
 If you wish to add a totally new font that isn't installed in your HUD, [follow this guide](https://github.com/rbjaxter/budhud/wiki/Adding---Replacing-Custom-Fonts#guide).

-### Change the Font for PASS Time HUD Labels (pt-hudeventlabels)
+### Change the Font for PASS Time HUD Labels (Changing Labels)

 Only follow this guide if your HUD has this font installed.
 > [!WARNING]